modikapil/primenumber-rest-service/README.md

 # primenumber-rest-service
 RESTful service which calculates and returns all the prime numbers up to and including a number provided

-Technology/API Used : Spring Boot, Jersey, Java8, Cucumber JVM
+Technology/API Used : Spring Boot, Jersey, Java8, Cucumber JVM, JUnit 5, Maven

 How to Run it: